wgx/blog.willgrant.org/_posts/2022-08-01-how-to-get-your-first-job-in-ux.markdown

 ---
 I get asked this question a lot, so it seems like a good idea to collect my thoughts and turn it into a post - I aim to update this regularly as I think of new things.

 I’ve done a lot of UX work over the past 20+ years, from freelance and contract, to startups and big enterprise companies.
-I’ve also seen _thousands _of CVs (really) and hired over 100 people into design roles.
-Here’s my take on things…
+I’ve also seen _thousands_ of CVs (really) and hired over 100 people into design roles.
+Here’s my take on things...

 ## Background